BMayhew/awesome-sites-to-test-on/readme.md

 ## Performance Testing

+- [DemoBlaze](https://demoblaze.com/) - See About Us for a Walk through of the site and how to automate against it.
 - [Simple Travel Agency](https://blazedemo.com/index.php) - BlazeMeter demo site for performance testing.
 - [Pet Store Web](https://petstore.octoperf.com/actions/Catalog.action) - Pet store for performance testing.
 - [Computer Database](https://computer-database.gatling.io/computers) - Simple site with minimal inputs to use in performance testing.